flesueur/mi-lxc/README.md

 Groups of hosts are described through:

-* group templates in `templates/groups`, which typically provides a `as-bgp.json` template to setup an AS
+* group templates in `templates/groups/<groupname>/local.json`, which typically provides a `as-bgp` group template to setup an AS
-* enriched with specifications in `groups/<groupname>/local.json`
+* enriched with local specifications in `groups/<groupname>/local.json`

 Finally, hosts are described and provisonned through: